-- Maturity, psychological stability, flexibility and ability to cope with stressful/critical situations and changing circumstances. - Willingness to develop relationships with both Palestinians and Israelis and an understanding of why this is crucial to the work. - A commitment to engage constructively with people in authority and stay calm when provoked. - A commitment to the principles of peace, nonviolence and reconciliation as a way of life. - Respect for and willingness to participate in a variety of religious ceremonies, and respect towards the church-based character of the programme.
+- Maturity, psychological stability, flexibility and ability to cope with stressful/critical situations and changing circumstances. - Willingness to develop relationships with both Palestinians and Israelis and an understanding of why this is crucial to the work. - A commitment to engage constructively with people in authority and stay calm when provoked. - A commitment to the principles of peace, nonviolence and reconciliation as a way of life. - A commitment to actively opposing antisemitism in advocacy for peace and justice in Israel and Palestine. - Respect for and willingness to participate in a variety of religious ceremonies, and respect towards the church-based character of the programme. - Strong organizational abilities.

-Essential competencies (these will not be used for shortlisting for interview, but if you are appointed but do not have these competencies you will need to develop them)
+Essential competencies (these will not be used for shortlisting for interview, but if you are appointed and do not have these competencies, you will need to develop them)

-- Competence in using mobile phones and laptops including competent use of Microsoft Word, Powerpoint, the internet, email, and a memory stick/flash drive or file sharing app. - Excellent communication skills in English, both written and spoken, and an ability to report in writing in a clear, accurate and timely manner.
+Competence in using mobile phones and laptops including competent use of Microsoft Word, Powerpoint, the internet, email, and a memory stick/flash drive or file sharing app.
+Excellent communication skills in English, both written and spoken, and an ability to report in writing in a clear, accurate and timely manner.